Career Guidance, Education and Services

 ABILITY + INTEREST + REQUIREMENTS OF FUTURE OCCUPATION = SUBJECT CHOICE

-In Year 12, emphasis in Career Education is placed on updating and expanding a student’s Curriculum Vitae, updating transferable skills, interests and values, chosen research into possible post-school options and exposure to a wide range of tertiary training and educational opportunities.
+In Year 12, emphasis in Career Education is placed on creating or updating and expanding a student’s Curriculum Vitae, updating transferable skills, interests and values, chosen research into possible post-school options and exposure to a wide range of tertiary training and educational opportunities.
 Guidance is provided on Year 13 subject selection.
-This is done as part of the Year 12 CC programme for NCEA students.
+This is done as part of the Year 12 Lifeskills programme for NCEA students.
 IB students have some classroom sessions with the Careers Advisor and should also book individual interviews.

 All students attend the Canterbury Careers Expo and are strongly encouraged to attend Open Days and Information Seminars outside of school, as well as presentations by visiting representatives at St Margaret’s College.
 The Careers Advisor is available on request at any time for girls and/or parents for individual interviews, guidance, information and resources.
-This can include assistance in arranging individual work experience and/or special work experience days.

 At St Margaret’s College, we realise how vital it is that every student is equipped with the best preparation possible for life beyond school.
 We therefore endeavour to ensure that each student has a career plan before she leaves College.
 Whether her choice is tertiary education, a job or work training, each student must have a concept of her values, goals and direction.